mohammadalsmadi2000/mohammadalsmadi2000/README.md

-# Hi, I'm Mohammed Al-Smadi! 👋
+# Hi there, I'm Mohammed Al-Smadi! 👋

-I'm Mohammed Al-Smadi, a software developer working in the development of mobile applications through React Native technology.
-I am currently training in developing websites.
-I love solving problems and finding technical solutions for that..
+I'm a passionate software developer specializing in the development of mobile applications using React Native.
+I'm constantly expanding my skills and knowledge, and currently, I'm exploring the world of web development, focusing on React and Node.js.

 ## About Me